-Michelle brings 24 years of banking experience to Mid America Bank, having held a variety of positions - from teller to assistant branch manager - over the years.
-Most notably, the last 15 years of her career were spent as the Electronic Banking Coordinator for First Mid Bank & Trust, formerly known as Providence Bank.
+Michelle brings 24 years of banking experience to Mid America Bank, having held a variety of positions - from teller to assistant branch manager - over the

 Michelle holds a Bachelor of Science Degree in Business Administration from Lincoln University.
 She and her husband Steve reside in Wardsville, where they are members of St. Stanislaus Catholic Church.
-Outside of work, she enjoys spending time with family and friends.
+Outside of work, she enjoys spending time with family and friends. •